MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **ARCO Approval:**

-    - Initiated new Request from case and task management is moved to ARCO approval .
+    - Initiated New Request from case and task management is moved to ARCO approval .

     - Waiting for get ARCO approval for the Leave Request.

-    - ARCO approval is validate the residence status of employee in this stage. once ARCO Approved then it will move to Customer Approval.
+    - ARCO approval is validate the status of employee in this stage. once ARCO Approved then it will move to Customer Approval.

       - *In The Action field is following to,*

         **1-[Complete](#customer-approval)** - User complete this request and refer to [Customer Approval](#customer-approval) Stage.

         **2-[Reject](#rejected-request)** - User reject the request to [Rejected Request](#rejected-request) stage.